shaheen1991/Roomie-With-login/README.md

 # Roomie

-Roomie is a responsive-web-app which a group of people can use.
-Here we made the app for room-mates.
+Roomie is a create-react-app that is specifically designed for housemates, roommates, bedfellow, flatmate, what have you!

 The application can be used after creating a personal id and password.
-If registered then you can access the website.The calender page  shows current month by default and To-dos will be marked in the calender.
-User can click the To-do to the task and the room-mate assigned to finish that task.

-Smacktalk is an interactive page so that roommates can leave messages publically so that those who have valid id and password can see those messages.
-The chores page help users to assign their to-dos.
+Once registered, you can access the website that is specific to the house/apartment that you share with your roomies.

+## Page Details:

+Calendar - The calendar page shows the current month with the current date highlighted in light blue.
+The chores input in the ChoreForm page will show up on the specific dates that they are due.
+When you click on the task name a modal will pop up showing who the chore has been assigned to and the details of the chore.
+SmackTalk - The SmackTalk page is a interactive page that roomies can gather and comment or smacktalk other roomies but compliments would be ideal, obviously.
+ChoreForm - The ChoreForm page is used to input new chores which will be randomly assigned to the roomies and show up in the Calendar page

+## Deployment

 You can view the site at: https://ss-roomie2018.herokuapp.com/calendar

-#Technologies Used:
+## Technologies Used:

 HTML, CSS, JS, Bootstrap.
 Node.js